darlanxw/slack-block-builder-docs/docs/surfaces/message.md

 Message.asUser()
 ```

-Sets this option to &#x60;true&#x60;, which means the message will be sent from your app as a user or bot user.
+Sets this option to `true`, which means the message will be sent from your app as a user or bot user.
 ```javascript
 Message.blocks(Block1[, ...[, BlockN])
 ```